Pietro Castellitto

-Pietro Contento Castellitto (born 16 December 1991) is an Italian actor, film director, and screenwriter, son of actor and director Sergio Castellitto and writer Margaret Mazzantini.
+Pietro Contento Castellitto (born 16 December 1991) is an Italian actor, film director, and screenwriter, son of actor and director Sergio Castellitto and Italian-Irish writer Margaret Mazzantini.

 Biography

 Castellitto began his acting career in the early 2000s, in films directed by his father, such as Don't Move.

 In 2020, Castellitto presented his directorial debut, The Predators, at the Horizons section of the 77th Venice Film Festival, where he received the Best Screenplay Award.